YoranFox/ICOMMHA/Tutorial.md

 ### Controller
 To send the correct data that is transformed to the dto, we use the interceptor on the endpoint as a decorator.
 Here we give the DTO type to the interceptor.

-The returned user is of type User.
+In the example the returned user is of type User.

 ```
   @Get('/profile')